Expected sensitivity on the anomalous quartic neutral gauge couplings in $\gamma\gamma$ collisions at the CLIC

+The source of systematic uncertainties is mainly based on the cross-section measurements of signal and background processes and higher-order electroweak corrections, the uncertainty in integrated luminosity, photon identification efficiency, and the uncertainties in the energy-momentum scales and resolutions of the final-state particles.
+This study considers that the systematic uncertainty for the examined process varies from $\delta_{sys}=5\%$ to 10$\%$.
+Also, we assume that one of the $Z$ bosons decays to a pair of charged leptons $(l^+l^-; l=e, \mu)$ and the other decays to a neutrino pair.
+The best limits obtained on the anomalous quartic couplings for the process $\gamma\gamma \to ZZ$ with $\sqrt{s}= 3$ TeV, ${\cal L}=5$ $\rm ab^{-1}$, and $\delta_{sys}=0\%$ can be approximately improved up to about 1.4 times better than the limits obtained with $\delta_{sys}=10\%$.

-Fig. 6 shows the expected sensitivities at $95\%$ C.L. on the AQGC through the process $\gamma\gamma \to ZZ$ at the center-of-mass energy of 3 TeV and luminosity of $5$ ${\rm ab^{-1}}$ for the third stage of the CLIC and the latest experimental results in the literature.
+Fig. 6 shows the expected sensitivities at $95\%$ C.L. on the AQGC through the process $\gamma\gamma \to ZZ$ at the center-of-mass energy of 3 TeV and luminosity of $5$ ${\rm ab^{-1}}$ without systematic uncertainty for the third stage of the CLIC and the latest experimental results in the literature.
 As illustrated in this figure, our best limits on the AQGC improve much better than the current experimental limits by up to two orders of magnitude.
 Also, to better understand the results, Table III represents the expected sensitivities for the Wilson coefficients $f_{T,j}/\Lambda^4$, $j=0-2, 5-9$.
 Here, any couplings are calculated while fixing the other couplings to zero.
 Our best sensitivity limits on the AQGC at the CLIC might reach up to the order of magnitude $O(10^{-4}-10^{-2})$.
 As can be seen from Eqs.
 (28) and (30), the limits of $f_{T,0}/\Lambda^4$ and $f_{T,1}/\Lambda^4$ should be the same.